 This manual is written for professional system integrators and PC technicians.
-It provides information for the installation and use of the FatTwinTM F628R3-FC0 server.
+It provides information for the installation and use of the FatTwinTM F628R3-FC0+/FC0PT+.
 Installation and maintenance should be performed by experienced technicians only.

-The FatTwin F628R3-FC0 is a high-end server based on the F424AF-R1K28BP 4U rackmount chassis and a dual processor X10DRFF-C serverboard.
-All models have four serverboard nodes each with one IPMI LAN port and four (4) hot-swap 3.5" SAS or SATA Hard Disk Drives (HDD) each per node.
-The server has SAS3 instead of SATA drives while the has SATA drives.
+The FatTwin F628R3-FC0+/FC0PT+ is a high-end server based on the F424AL-R1K28BP 4U rackmount chassis and a dual processor X10DRFF-CG/CTG serverboard.
+All models have four serverboard nodes, each node with an IPMI LAN port and two hot-swap 3.5" SAS or SATA Hard Disk Drives (HDD).
+The only difference between the two server models is that the F628R3-FC0PT+ has 10-Gigabit LAN ports, whereas the F628R3-FC0+ only has Gigabit LAN ports.